-Interested in sustainability but don’t know what courses to take?
-Dickinson offers 50 to 60 courses each semester that will help you gain knowledge about sustainability concepts, problems and solutions while building competencies and dispositions for creating a sustainable world.
-These courses are integrated throughout the Dickinson curriculum.
-You will find them in environmental and Earth sciences, Japanese and English literature, international studies and international business & management, physics and biology, economics and psychology, anthropology and sociology, plus many more.
+Dickinson offers nearly 100 courses each academic year that will help you gain knowledge about sustainability concepts, problems and solutions while building competencies and dispositions for creating a sustainable world.
+These courses are integrated throughout the Dickinson curriculum in over 33 academic departments.

-Sustainability courses can be identified by looking for the course designation Sustainability Investigations (SINV) or Sustainability Connections (SCON) when conducting an online course search in Banner.
+Dickinson students can identify sustainability courses using the course designations Sustainability Investigations (SINV) or Sustainability Connections (SCON) when conducting an online course search.
 Faculty nominate these courses each semester using our Sustainability Course Designation process.
-These two categories of courses differ in the degree to which sustainability is a focus.
+These two categories of course designation differ in the degree to which sustainability is a focus.